A Study of Commonsense Reasoning over Visual Object Properties: Related Work

-\textbf{Reasoning Complexity in Visual Understanding.} Human cognition is inherently compositional, and integrates multiple scene aspects into higher-level reasoning, with complexity progressing from direct recognition to property-level inference, and counterfactual reasoning~\cite{hoffman1987parts,xu2021sutd}.
+\textbf{Visual Reasoning Complexity.} Human cognition is inherently compositional and integrates multiple scene aspects into higher-level reasoning, with complexity progressing from direct recognition to property-level inference, and counterfactual reasoning~\cite{hoffman1987parts,xu2021sutd}.
 Initial \textit{direct recognition} is limited to recognition of basic visual elements such as physical attributes or taxonomic category membership~\cite{yuan2021perception,tong2024eyes}. \textit{Inference} builds on recognition, targets higher-level functional or relational properties, and requires multi-step abstraction beyond surface-level features~\cite{lu2022learn,hudson2019gqa}. \textit{Counterfactual reasoning} involves reasoning about hypothetical changes made in inputs.
-This type of reasoning is most challenging as it requires understanding and adapting to hypothetical, altered, or out-of-context scenarios~\cite{frohberg2021crass,yu2023ifqa,li2024eyes}.
-Various benchmarks have been proposed to target different types of reasoning (Table~\ref{tab:benchmark_comparison}), yet none of them provide a systematic evaluation across all types simultaneously.
-In contrast, ORBIT is the first to encompass all three reasoning types and extends evaluation to three image domains, and thereby enables a more comprehensive assessment of models’ reasoning abilities in visual understanding.
+This type of reasoning is most challenging, as it requires understanding and adapting to hypothetical, altered, or out-of-context scenarios~\cite{frohberg2021crass,yu2023ifqa,li2024eyes,pothiraj2025capture}.
+Benchmarks that target different types of reasoning exist (\cref{tab:benchmark_comparison}), yet none systematically test all three reasoning levels simultaneously.
+Inspired by compositional evaluation frameworks in abstract visual reasoning~\cite{jiang2024marvel}, \benchmark\ is the first to encompass all three reasoning types and go beyond previous work to study VLM performance across image types, thereby enabling a more comprehensive assessment of models’ perception and reasoning abilities.
+To support fair evaluation, we focus on counting and comparison questions in line with prior benchmarks~\cite{acharya2018tallyqaansweringcomplexcounting,johnson2017clevr,li2024eyes}.